 “Setting, place or a particular building is often a starting point.
 Past films have invested in a political language of architecture, especially in relation to 1960s French and Italian film.
 I use voice over, text/graphics, archive, interview footage and location to create a filmic investigation that destabilizes reality and fiction.
 The subject is translation, whether immediate or through memory, in order to re-visit lost places, images, a particular film history or an archive, which are then re-mediated for the viewer within a cinematic or installation context.”

 Chris Horrocks is a writer, filmmaker and lecturer, and co-director of hijack film production.
 He is Associate Professor and Course Director of the MA in Art & Design History at Kingston University.
 He graduated in Fine Art at Bath Academy of Art, was awarded an MA in Cultural History at the Royal College of Art.
 He gained a PhD for his theoretical research at Kingston University.
 He has published widely in the field of cultural theory.
 His work has appeared in academic and popular books, radio and press.
-His publications include Introducing Foucault, Baudrillard and the Millennium, TokyoGlamRock, Marshall McLuhan and Virtuality, and Cultures of Colour.
-He is currently working on a book about the cultural history of the television for Reaktion Books.
+His publications include Introducing Foucault, Baudrillard and the Millennium, TokyoGlamRock, Marshall McLuhan and Virtuality, Cultures of Colour and The Joy of Sets.